scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 Encryption as a Service: Protecting PII Using Vault
 -------------------------

 Return to your shell, and stop the application (ctrl + c).
 We need to edit our config.ini file.
-We want to change the Enabled value to Tru:
+We want to change the Enabled value to True:
 ```bash
 [DEFAULT]
 LogLevel = DEBUG # Change this to debug if you wish